turingschool/front-end-curriculum/lessons/module-1/css-flexbox.md

 ## Justify Content

 We frequently see white space (margin or padding) used, and the content is **centered** on the screen.
-We can use Flexbox to center content:
+We can use flexbox to center content:

 <p class="codepen" data-height="300" data-theme-id="37918" data-default-tab="html,result" data-user="turing-school" data-slug-hash="xxxwRBz" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Flexbox: Justify Content">
   <span>See the Pen <a href="https://codepen.io/turing-school/pen/xxxwRBz">